Your experience matters to other families

 Parents and caregivers feel more heard when sharing with someone who has walked in their shoes.
 Family members and providers are empowered.
 Goals are more often met and at a more expedient pace than if no CFSP was available.

-To become a CFSP in Idaho, a qualified adult begins by attending and participating in CFSP Training, successfully completing an exam and satisfying the required number of supervised hours of paid or volunteer work.
-Our trainings may also satisfy the needs for other states' requirements for Family Peer Specialists, Parent Support Specialists, etc. Check with your state before you apply.
+To become a CFSP, a qualified adult begins by attending and participating in CFSP Training, successfully completing an exam and satisfying the required number of supervised hours of paid or volunteer work.
+Our trainings may also satisfy the needs for states' requirements for Family Peer Specialists, Parent Support Specialists, etc. Check with your state before you apply.

 Training sessions include lively instruction, participant interactivity, small-group discussions and more.
-A Participant Handbook will be mailed to you.
+A Participant Handbook will be mailed to each participant.

 Providers, contact us if you would like a special training session for potential CFSPs or agency staff.